 Condoms help prevent teenage pregnancy

 While abstinence is encouraged among high school students, parents aren’t naïve.
 The numbers above strongly suggest that expecting abstinence is not realistic.
-The American Academy of Pediatrics (AAP) Committee on Adolescence knows this, and therefore advocates access to condoms in schools as part of comprehensive sex education programs to mitigate cases of unwanted pregnancies (as well as AIDS and STDs).
+The American Academy of Pediatrics (AAP) Committee on Adolescence knows this, and therefore has long advocated access to condoms in schools as part of comprehensive sex education programs to mitigate cases of unwanted pregnancies (as well as AIDS and STDs).

 Over the last 20 years, teen birth rates across the United States have been continuously declining.
-In fact, the teen birth rate in 2016 dropped 9% from 2015.
-Many factors have been linked to this decline, but especially prominent is the increases in contraception use.
+According to Pew Research, the birth rate among 15- to 19-year-old females in 2018 was less than half of what it had been in 2008.
+Many factors have been linked to this decline, but especially prominent is the increase in contraception use among teens.
 As teens spend the majority of their time at school, it is the most natural and convenient place for sex education, including condom distribution.

 Condoms make teens more sexually responsible

 As teenagers are beginning to discover their sexual identities, providing condoms in high schools can help them establish the concept of safe sex as the norm and gives them the mandate to be responsible.
-Introducing the idea of condom use into their conscience at such a formative age may help teens view contraception as second nature as opposed to something that either gender will have to continually negotiate with future partners.
+Research shows that 60% of high schoolers have had sex by the time they graduate.
+Therefore, introducing the idea of condom use into their conscience at such a formative age may help teens view contraception as second nature as opposed to something that either gender will have to continually negotiate with future partners.
+Also worth noting, with the Supreme Court’s overturn of Roe V. Wade, access to abortion is getting more limited across the US, which only emphasizes the need for more access to condoms.

 It interferes with family and religious beliefs